 If further north, or south, than 60 deg latitude the output disk azimuth bearing is shown in deg true bearing (not magnetic compass).
 If in the northern hemisphere, use the pole star as a guide.
-Alternatively use the sun to get an idea of the direction.
+Alternatively use the sun to get a general idea of the direction.
 You may also try walking with a hand held GPS in a straight line for 50 yards and so also get a true bearing reference.
 Peaking up your satellite dish pointing is really important for long term service quality and minimum outage time during rain fades.

 Only your latitude matters.
 Set the main motor axis angle and the small downward tilt of the dish and with the motor central align the dish towards the due south satellite.
 Motor rotation angles to the east are positive, to the west negative.
 This page does not display the polar mount set up angles.
 Go to satellite tv dish pointing in USA for this extra information.